hashicorp/terraform-provider-azurerm/website/docs/r/maintenance_configuration.html.markdown

 * `scope` - (Optional) The scope of the Maintenance Configuration.
 Possible values are `All`, `Host`, `Resource` or `InResource`.
 Default to `All`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.
+The key could not contain upper case letter.

-~> **NOTE** Because of restriction by the Maintenance backend service, the key in `tags` will be converted to small case.
-To avoid diff, please use lower case letters for the key.
+~> **NOTE** Because of restriction by the Maintenance backend service, the key in `tags` will be converted to lower case.

 ## Attributes Reference